-The Temple, committed to the Goddess Mata Kheer Bhawani (initially Bhawani Mata), has been developed over a Sacred Spring.
+The Temple, dedicated to the Goddess Mata Kheer Bhawani (initially Bhawani Mata), has been developed over a Sacred Spring.
 Inside the spring is a marble Temple.
-The Temple-Spring complex is tenderly referred to as Kheer Bhawani as a large number of fans offer drain and “kheer” to the Sacred Spring.
+The Temple-Spring complex is tenderly referred to as Kheer Bhawani temple as a large number of fans offer drain and “kheer” to the Sacred Spring.

 as indicated by conviction, the Goddess changes the shade of the spring’s waters, which are credited to various appearances of the Goddess Mata Kheer Bhawani.
 Transforming of the shading into shades of dark should flag drawing nearer fiasco.